JamesIves/hlds-docker/README.md

 If you want to run a custom mod, you can do so with the `mods` directory.
 Similar to the `config` directory, this folder will be copied into your container on start alongside the other game folders.

 1. Add your mod files as a sub-directory of `mods`.
 For example if the mod name is `decay`, you'd place it in `mods/decay`.
 2. Define the `game` environment variable so it points to your mod name.
+This works if you're using a pre-built image or building one yourself.

 ```bash
 export GAME=decay
 ```

 3. Build the image.
-If you don't want to build the image, I suggest using the pre-built `jives/hlds:valve` image.
+If you don't want to build the image, I suggest using the pre-built `jives/hlds:valve` image as most Half-Life mods require the base Half-Life game to be installed.

 ```bash
 docker compose build